 516 W Main Street Easley, SC 29640

-.
 Prime location near downtown Easley, the Silos, the Doodle Trail and Easley Hospital.
 Zoned Office Institutional and Neighborhood Commercial District.
+Prime location near downtown Easley, the Silos, the Doodle Trail and Easley Hospital.
 The duplex potentially can be a gorgeous piece of history if completely renovated.
 This price includes existing duplex at 516 W. Main St. with a portion of tax map no 5019-15-54-7066 (approx. .7 acre with approx. 100 feet of road frontage on W. Main Street, in addition to a portion of 5019-15-54-8357 and tax map no. 5019-15-54-9259.
 Property is to be subdivided subject to survey.
-The result will be approximately 1.5 acres with duplex.
+The result will be approximately 1.44 acres with duplex.
 Property will include road frontage on Cumberland Ave.
-Shared driveway on W. Main St. This property has so many options for your investor.
-The property boasts a large portion of vacant land with road frontage on Cumberland Ave. that is cleared and nearly level.
-Also, a historic former duplex on well traveled W. Main St. (Hwy 8) in the city of Easley.
+Shared driveway.

 Listing Brokerage NameAllen Tate Easley/Powdersville